 Flat Designs Using Multiple Sheets

 In the use case of a flat design using multiple sheets, you’ll find that Altium Designer will automate most of this process for you.
-In fact, there will be only one bit of manual intervention required by the user in the PCB document during the process.
+In fact, there will be only one bit of manual intervention required by the user in the Printed Circuit Board document during the process.

 Let’s walk through an example to see how this works.
 In our example below, we need to replicate the Channel 1 circuit once.